 Kunjan Nambiar’s Mizhavu

-The popular Malayalam poet Kunjan Nambiar created the art form of Ottam Thullal in the premises of Ambalappuzha Temple.
+The popular Malayalam poet Kunchan Nambiar created the art form of Ottam Thullal in the premises of Ambalappuzha Temple.
 Mizhavu is a big copper drum used as a percussion instrument in performing arts.
 Visitors can view Kunjan Nambiar’s Mizhavu in an enclosure within the Koothambalam.

 The Kodimaram (flag post) has a core of special teak.
 Gold foil covers it.
 The hoisting of a flag on top of the Kodimaram signals the beginning of temple festivals.